DIG-Kaust/Seismology/README.md

 The repository is organized as follows:

-- **Slides**: deck of slides summarizing the key concept introduced in each class
+- **Slides**: deck of slides summarizing the key concept introduced in each class.
+Some of the figures in these slides are taken from the reference textbook (Shearer, P., Introduction to Seismology).
 - **Data**: input data used in the practical sessions:
 - All of the other folders in this repository contains Python codes and Jupyter Notebooks used in the practical sessions: